 The UMD Department of Communication Sciences and Disorders is grateful for the ongoing support of the many ASHA-certified speech-language pathologists who serve as preceptors to our graduate students.

-The Preceptor Handbook provides information to support off-campus internships.
+The Internship Preceptor's Handbook provides information to support off-campus internships.

 Criteria to Supervise Interns

 To be a preceptor, 2020 ASHA certification standards require that the professional providing supervision must meet the following criteria:

 - The SLP must hold a current certificate of clinical competence from ASHA.
 The SLP must have at least 9 months of practice experience after obtaining the CCC prior to supervising their first intern.